andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 the server should be running on CPUs 6 and 7.
 There are 2 reasons for this:

-* We started the application on CPUs 6 and 7 which are isolated from via `isolcpus` in `/proc/cmdline`, so the kernel loadbalancer is off for these CPUs
+* We started the application on CPUs 6 and 7 which are isolated via `isolcpus` in `/proc/cmdline`, so the kernel loadbalancer is off for these CPUs.
 * Have another look at the server implementation: you will see that the TCP server is multithreaded (use of go routines) and the UDP server is single threaded.
 I had not intended it to be this way - it was an omission on my side because I initially implemented the TCP code and then quickly added the UDP part.
 This is fixed in the master branch of the